Blueprints/Add reactions to a static changelog

 Form Definition

 Hidden post_id and a reaction type.
-Emoji names stored as text (thumbsup, heart, tada, rocket) for clean grouping in the dashboard. publicResults lets the frontend show counts without auth.
+Emoji names stored as text (thumbsup, heart, tada, rocket) for clean grouping when you fetch via the API. publicResults lets the frontend show counts without auth.

 {